bmelnychuk/WearCircleMenu/README.md

 For now you can just use *.java files, there are no resources files.
 But if do need this as gradle dependecy, I can do that, just post an issue

 ### Thanks
 This implementation is based on sababado's CircularView https://github.com/sababado/CircularView.
-That suits me perfecly, but it comes with its own limitations and maybe bugs (though I did found ones).
+That suits me perfecly, but it comes with its own limitations and maybe bugs (though I did not found any).
 Enjoy!